efang5/cse15l-lab-reports/lab1.md

 There is no error.
 ## cd file argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%203.08.19%20PM.png?raw=true)
-The working directory was user@sahara.
+The working directory was user@sahara lecture1.

 There is an output because an error occured.
-The error occured becuase the arguement
+The error occured becuase the arguement was not a directory.

 ## ls no argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.29.51%20PM.png?raw=true)
 The working directory was user@sahara.

-There is no output as we did not give what it was supposed to change the directory to.
+lecture1 was the output that was the only thing in the working directory.

 There is no error.
 ## ls directory argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.30.01%20PM.png?raw=true)
 The working directory was user@sahara.

-There is no output as we did not give what it was supposed to change the directory to.
+Hello.class  Hello.java  messages  README was the output because they are what was within lecture1.

 There is no error.
 ## ls file argument